requests/requests-threads/README.rst

 Each request is sent via a new thread, automatically.
 This works fine for basic use cases.

-This is a preview of the true asyncronous API we have panned for Requests that is currently *in the works*, but requires a lot of development time.
+This is a **an experiment**, and a preview of the true asyncronous API we have panned for Requests that is currently *in the works*, but requires a lot of development time.

+This API is likely to change, over time, slightly.

 ✨🍰✨